Taking pictures has never been easier. There are millions of new images added online every day.

 Think of journalistic photography or even wedding photos.

-Increase online presence by starting a blog, a photography website, or an online magazine.
+Increase the online presence by starting a blog, a photography website, or an online magazine.
 Something that showcases your photography and won’t get lost over some time.

 There are plenty of resources online to do this.
 The fastest way to do it would be to grab a photography website template, edit it and promote it on social media.